 Theme Generated Post Thumbnails

-Another method that generates thumbnails are themes.
-If your theme uses or offers thumbnail create for specific things like recent, related, or even portfolio content, thumbnails will get generated.
+Another method that generates thumbnails will come from themes.
+If your theme uses or offers multiple post thumbnails to be created for specific things like recent, related, or even portfolio content, thumbnails will get generated.
 This means that you will get more images added to the existing set of thumbnails.
 You could easily go from 4 thumbnails to 8, all from the same uploaded image!

 If a theme also creates post thumbnails, your media folder could look something like this example of me uploading a photo named gallery5 as the original image: